Police Launch Reviewed Force Order 237 | Leadership Newspaper

 The Nigeria Police Force has launched a Reviewed Force Oder, 237, which would guide the officers and men of the Force in carrying out their daily activities.

-Speaking at the event, the Inspector General of Police, IGP Mohammed Abubakar Adamu, said this will guide the activities of the police in the handling and use of firearms and ensure that the problem of extra judicial killings will be totally eradicated.
+Speaking at the event yesterday, the Inspector General of Police, IGP Mohammed Abubakar Adamu, said this would guide the activities of the police in the handling and use of firearms and ensure that the problem of extra judicial killings will be totally eradicated.

-The IGP, who commended the collaboration of the International Committee on Red Cross, ICRC, for collaborating with the Force on the new order, expressed optimistic that the police will be better off in the discharge of their duties.
+The IGP, who commended the International Committee of the Red Cross, ICRC, for collaborating with the Force on the new order, expressed optimism that the police would be better off in the discharge of their duties.

-Speaking on behalf of the ICRC, Pietro Tili, the delegate to Police and Security Forces, ICRC, said the organization has been providing trainings and technical support services to the police in order to meet up with the international best practices in the discharge of their security duties and promised more support for the police.
+Speaking on behalf of the ICRC, Pietro Tili, said the organisation has been providing trainings and technical support services to the police in order to meet up with the international best practices in the discharge of their security duties and promised more support for the police.

 Meanwhile, the IGP reviewed that between August 2019 to date, a total of 1,151 high profile suspects have been arrested nationwide.